dhanishgajjar/vscode-icons/README.md

 If for some reason that doesn't work, then dragging the `.icns` to the icon (in the top left) of the info pane, until you see the green plus sign and then dropping it works.

+*Important Notes*
+Once you have added the desired image, you may *delete* the source image after the icon has changes as OS X - Mojave are able to save this information without using the image path.

 **Windows:**

 Right click on the shortcut App Icon, select properties and then shortcut tab and then `change icon` button.